deliriousintent/cryogenic-fluid-cosmology/THEORETICAL_FRAMEWORK.md

 *   **The Expansion Tail (The Energy Limit):**
     Just as the fluid is compressed at the front, it must undergo rapid expansion (rarefaction) at the rear of the object to fill the void left behind.
     *   **Vacuum Tension:** This trailing wake creates a zone of intense negative pressure or "suction."
     *   **The Speed Limit ($c$):** As the object accelerates toward the propagation speed of the medium ($c$), the tension in the tail increases exponentially.
-The energy required to accelerate is not just for moving the mass, but for overcoming this vacuum tension and time dilation of the energetic thrust propelling the object.
-    *   **Infinite Energy:** This provides a physical explanation for why infinite energy is required to reach the speed of light.
-It is the energy needed to overcome the structural integrity of the vacuum fluid itself, creating a mechanical asymptote that prohibits massive objects from breaking the "sound barrier" of the universe.
+    *   **The Infinite Energy Barrier:** This provides a physical explanation for why infinite energy is required to reach the speed of light.
+It is hypothesized that the energy is needed to overcome the structural integrity of the vacuum fluid itself.
+Crucially, the time dilation within the bow shock affects the propulsion system itself.
+As the internal clock slows, the rate of energy release (thrust) decreases relative to the external frame.
+This **exponential inverse thrust vector** combined with the vacuum drag creates a mechanical asymptote that prohibits massive objects from breaking the "sound barrier" of the universe.

 ---